Jane Engelhard: Second marriage

 Charles Engelhard also adopted his wife's daughter from her first marriage.

 Philanthropy

 Engelhard was a patron of numerous causes and institutions, including the New Jersey Symphony.
 She served on the Boards the Metropolitan Museum of Art and the Morgan Library for many years.
 She also was a member of the Fine Arts Committee of the White House, organized during the Kennedy administration; the decoration of the Small State Dining Room is among her reported contributions to the restoration of the White House.

 In 1977, Engelhard was the first woman appointed as a Commissioner of the Port Authority of New York and New Jersey.
 She was also a member of the Library of Congress Trust Fund Board and a recipient of the Legion d'honneur.

-Death
+Later life and death

+Mrs. Engelhard sold off Cragwood and 10 impressionist paintings including two Monets and a Picasso in 1996 because she wanted to "simplify her life."

 Engelhard died of pneumonia on February 29, 2004, at her home in Nantucket, Massachusetts.